Decompositions of commutative monoid congruences and binomial ideals: Mesoprimary decompositions of congruences

 \begin{thm} Every congruence on a finitely generated commutative monoid admits a key mesoprimary decomposition. \end{thm} \begin{proof} Two examples are the decompositions in Theorem~\ref{t:coprincipal} and Corollary~\ref{c:mesodecomp}, by Remark~\ref{r:allwitnesses} and finiteness of the set of Green's classes of witnesses in Theorem~\ref{t:finiteAss}. \end{proof}

-In the remainder of this section, Convention~\ref{c:witnessSpeak} leads to a welcome simplification of terminology.
+In the remainder of this section, Convention~\ref{c:witnessSpeak} leads to some simplification of terminology.
 The first statement to benefit is our first main decomposition theorem (the other being Corollary~\ref{c:mesodecomp}), which generalizes to arbitrary monoid congruences the notion of irreducible decomposition for monoid ideals; see Examples~\ref{e:irredundant} and~\ref{e:redundant}.

 \begin{thm} Every congruence on a finitely generated commutative monoid is the common refinement of the coprincipal congruences cogenerated by its key witnesses. \end{thm} \begin{proof} Fix a congruence $\til$ on~$Q$.
 Proposition~\ref{p:orderideal} implies that the intersection of all of the coprincipal congruences for witnesses is refined by~$\til$.
 On the other hand, suppose that $q \not\sim q'$ for two elements $q,q' \in Q$.
 The proof is done once we find a prime $P \subset Q$ and a key witness $w \in Q$ whose coprincipal congruence $\til_w^P$ on~$Q$ fails to join $q$ to~$q'$.